intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/hadoop.md

 conda pack -o environment.tar.gz
 ```

-- In your Analytics Zoo Python script, you can call `init_orca_context` and specify cluster_mode to be "spark-submit":
+- _You need to write your Analytics Zoo program as a Python script._ In the script, you can call `init_orca_context` and specify cluster_mode to be "spark-submit":

 ```python
 from zoo.orca import init_orca_context